stream-protocol/b2b-marketplace/b2b-admin/README.md

 ### Features

-You can learn about all of the ecommerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).
+You can learn about all of the e-commerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).

 ## Contributions